dabao1955/moe-container-manager/README.md

 # What is this？
 container manager for chroot and proot, based on moe-hacker/termux-container

 # Quick start

 ### WARNING:

-- It is not finished and something is broken.(such as proot)
+- It is not finished and it doesn't work right now.
 - Your warranty is now void.
 - I am not responsible for anything that may happen to your device by using this script.
 - You do it at your own risk and take the responsibility upon yourself.